appinha/word-count/README.md

 ## 🗣️ About

-A simple word count application.
+A simple word counter application.

 ## 🛠️ Usage